 Snældan started out with a couple of spinning machines to process wool into yarn for customers, which at that time was the main function of the mills.
 Soon after, Snældan expanded into producing hand-knitted garments before purchasing its first knitting machines in the mid-sixties.

 Today, the machines have been replaced to meet the increased demands for Snældan´s wool, yarn and knitwear.
-Also, current preferences for softer wool has led to production mixing Faroese wool with wool of the Falkland Islands.

 Yet, the factory maintains the old-fashioned ways and one can feel its history as you pass through the only operating spinning mill in the Faroe Islands.